ansys/pystk/doc/source/getting-started/about.rst

 Available configurations and environments
 -----------------------------------------

 Multiple configurations and environments are supported, requiring specific instructions to get setup.
-Refer to the table below to access prerequisites and installation instructions for your desired environment(s).
+Refer to the table below to access prerequisites and installation instructions for your desired environment.

 .. jinja::